anh-thh/csrspmm/README.md

 ```

 ### 4.3 Profiling Kernels with Nsight Compute
 To generate `.ncu-rep` reports for each kernel
 ```
 cd build/
 bash profile_kernels.sh
 ```
+This step requires:
+- `ncu` (Nsight Compute) installed
+- Proper user permissions to access GPU performance counters (on some systems, this may require admin/root or enabling developer mode)

 ### Notes
 Results from our experiments are save in `./results/`.